-1. Applicants who fail to meet all permit eligibility conditions are not authorized and will be provided written notice of ineligibility.
-These operators may pursue coverage under an individual permit or alternative general permit by submitting the appropriate application form.

-2. The LDEQ may require any person authorized by this permit to apply for and/or obtain either an individual LPDES permit or an alternative LPDES general permit.
+- 1. Applicants who fail to meet all permit eligibility conditions are not authorized and will be provided written notice of ineligibility.
+These operators may pursue coverage under an individual permit or alternative general permit by submitting the appropriate application form. - 2.
+The LDEQ may require any person authorized by this permit to apply for and/or obtain either an individual LPDES permit or an alternative LPDES general permit.
 Any interested person may petition the LDEQ to take action under this paragraph.
-Where the LDEQ requires a discharger authorized to discharge under this permit to apply for an alternate LPDES permit, the LDEQ shall notify the discharger in writing that a permit application or alternative general permit application is required.
+Where the LDEQ requires a discharger authorized to discharge under this permit to apply for an individual LPDES permit, the LDEQ shall notify the discharger in writing that a permit application or alternative general permit application is required.
 This notification shall include a brief statement of the reasons for this decision, an application form, a statement setting a deadline for the discharger to file the application, and a statement that on the effective date of issuance or denial of the individual LPDES permit or the alternative general permit as it applies to the individual permittee, coverage under this general permit shall automatically terminate.
-The LDEQ may grant additional time to submit the application as required by the LDEQ under this paragraph, then the applicability of this permit to the permittee is automatically terminated at the end of the day specified by the LDEQ for application submittal.
+At the discretion of the LDEQ, and upon written notification to the permittee, general permit coverage may be terminated prior to the issuance of an individual LPDES permit or alternative general permit.
+The LDEQ may grant additional time to submit the application upon request of the applicant.
+If a discharger fails to submit in a timely manner an application as required by the LDEQ under this paragraph, then the applicability of this permit to the permittee is automatically terminated at the end of the day specified by the LDEQ for application submittal.